1300 088 065

 Step-by-Step Guide For The First Home Guarantee Scheme

 As you can see, the Home Guarantee Scheme has many benefits.
-You must ensure you are eligible for the scheme and ready to take advantage of the limited number of spots.
+You must ensure you are eligible for the scheme and ready to take advantage.

 To help you do that, here is our step-by-step guide.